cjactivity/tsuby/README.md

 |**nitromojis**|`t-nitromojis` _then_ `t-ne <ntrimojiname>` _to use_ | List of all the nitromojis and let you use nitromojis from the list |
 |**ping**|`t-ping`|Pings the bot|
 |**react**|`t-react <emojiname>`_or_`<nitromojiname>` | tsuby will react to the last message of any user|

-**Main Commands**

-these are the commands that make our bot entertaining and interactive

 #### Game
 |Option|Command|Description|